qgis/QGIS-Documentation/source/docs/user_manual/processing/intro.rst

    Batch Processing interface |win|

-Along the following sections we will review each one of this elements in detail.
+In the following sections, we will review each one of these elements in detail.